awsdocs/aws-resource-access-manager-user-guide/doc_source/security-ram-permissions.md

 # AWS RAM managed permissions<a name="security-ram-permissions"></a>

-For each shareable resource type, there is at least one AWS RAM managed permission that defines the actions that principals with access to the resources in a resource share are allowed to perform on those resources\.
-Some resource types have only one AWS RAM managed permission and it is used automatically by default, with no action required by you\.
-Some resource types define more than one, and you can choose which one to use in a resource share\.
+For each shareable resource type, there is at least one AWS Resource Access Manager \(AWS RAM\) managed permission that defines the actions that principals with access to the resources in a resource share are allowed to perform on those resources\.
+Some resource types have only one AWS RAM managed permission, and it's used automatically by default, with no action required by you\.
+Some resource types define more than one managed permission, and you can choose which one to use in a resource share\.

 **Topics**
 + [How AWS RAM managed permissions work](#permissions-work)